-The provision of interim fire safety measures may be adjusted as remedial works are completed (where provided for in the fire safety assessment).
+The provision of interim fire safety measures may be adjusted as remedial works are completed (where identified during the fire safety assessment).

-Where interim fire safety measures are proposed, the OMC and competent professional should engage with the Fire Authority (see Dig 1, step 7 and Section 12) who may exercise their powers under the Fire Services Acts 1981 & 2003.
+Where interim fire safety measures are proposed, the OMC and competent professional should engage with the Fire Authority (see Diagram 1, Step 7 and Section 12), which may exercise its powers under the Fire Services Acts 1981 & 2003.

-8.1 Range of Interim measures
+8.1 Range of Interim Measures